CHAPTER Rev 900 INTEREST AND DIVIDENDS TAX

 a.
 The amount of such compensation deducted; and

-(a) When the majority of the outstanding equity interest in the entity is composed of transferable shares:
+(a) When the majority of the outstanding equity interest in the organization is composed of transferable shares:

 (1) Each share shall be deemed a transferable share;

-(2) The entity shall not be subject to tax under RSA 77; and
+(2) The organization shall not be subject to tax under RSA 77; and

 (3) The distributions of profits to any equity interest holder shall be considered a dividend subject to the interest and dividends tax; or

-(b) When the majority of the outstanding equity interest in the entity is composed of non-transferable shares:
+(b) When the majority of the outstanding equity interest in the organization is composed of non-transferable shares:

 (1) Each share shall be deemed a non-transferable share;

-(2) The entity shall be subject to tax under RSA 77; and
+(2) The organization shall be subject to tax under RSA 77; and

 (3) The distribution of profits to any equity interest holder shall not be considered a dividend subject to the interest and dividends tax.